PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

   .. versionchanged:: 5.3.0

-    `isTcp` can be set to force TCP or UDP
+    :attr:`dq.isTCP <DNSQuestion.isTcp>` can be set to force TCP or UDP

   This hook is not called in response to a client packet, but fires when the Recursor wants to talk to an authoritative server.